TIPS

 the clubshaft is pointing straight up to the sky

--Swing down and knock the tee out of the ground, making sure to keep your
+-Swing down and knock the tee out of the ground, making sure to keep

 right elbow close to your side on your through-swing.
 Again, the shaft